openebs/openebs/documentation/source/Usecases/percona_galera_cluster.rst

     mysql> exit
     Bye

-* Verify the multi-master capability of the cluster, by writing additional tables into the db using the following command.
+* Verify the multi-master capability of the cluster, by writing additional tables into the database using the following command.
 Use a node other than node1, for example node3.
 ::

     test@Master:~/galera-deployment$ kubectl exec -it pxc-node3-82203929-mh5p9 /bin/bash